-Find out more about the Job Retention Bonus Eat out to Help Out scheme
+Find out more about the Job Retention Bonus

 This list gives information on a range of support services available to businesses based in Rutland.
 Please follow the links provided to access further details.
 Rutland is aligned to Greater Lincolnshire Local Enterprise Partnership (GLLEP) giving our businesses can access a network of business support advisors.
 However, due to EU funding regulations, some funds or programmes managed by GLLEP may not be accessible to Rutland-based businesses.

 A 100% business rates holiday for all retail, hospitality and leisure businesses that operate from a commercial premises with any rateable value for the duration of the 2020-21 tax year.